hyperthunk/rebar_alien_plugin/README.md

 The `{command, ...}` form creates a new rebar command, mapped to the supplied set of actions/rules.
 See *examples/custom* for the usage pattern.

-Running `rebar clean` will undo any actions specified in `alien_conf` (i.e., it will delete any generated/copied files and folder) and remove any `rebar.config` that was generated in `src/<project>.app.src` on your behalf.
+Running `rebar alien:clean` will undo any actions specified in `alien_conf` (i.e., it will delete any generated/copied files and folder) and remove any `rebar.config` that was generated in `src/<project>.app.src` on your behalf.

 ## Installation